xl0/lovely-docs/doc_db/sveltejs-sveltekit/api-reference/$lib-import-alias/essence.md

-$lib is an automatic import alias for the src/lib directory in SvelteKit projects.
+$lib is an automatic import alias pointing to src/lib for importing reusable components and utilities.